Existential Types in Practical Terms

 but an abstract type outside it.

-This makes the environment opaque to client code–it will look the
+This makes the environment opaque to callers.

 ,

-for some existential type T
+for some abstract type T

 .